manxeguin/manxeguin.github.io/pages/posts/microfrontends-are-hard.md

 description: My personal take about distributed frontend development.
 author:
 ---

 ## Intro

-In today's fast-paced tech world, managing large-scale web applications can be daunting.
-With multiple engineering teams working on different parts of an application, ensuring smooth development and deployment becomes critical.
-In this post, I’ll share my experiences and insights on tackling these challenges.
+In today’s fast-paced tech world, managing large-scale web applications can be a real challenge.
+With multiple engineering teams working on different parts of the app, keeping development and deployment running smoothly becomes super important.
+In this post, I’ll share some of my experiences and thoughts on how to deal with those challenges.

 ### A bit of context and experience